Transmission loss (duct acoustics)

 Transmission loss (TL) in duct acoustics describes the acoustic performances of a muffler-like system.
 It is frequently used in the industry areas such as muffler manufacturers and NVH (noise, vibration and harshness) department of automobile manufacturers, and in academic studies.
-Generally, the higher transmission loss of a system it has, the better it will perform in terms of noise cancellation.
+Generally, the higher transmission loss a system has, the better it will perform in terms of noise cancellation.

 Introduction

 Transmission loss (TL) in duct acoustics is defined as the difference between the power incident on a duct acoustic device (muffler) and that transmitted downstream into an anechoic termination.
 Transmission loss is independent of the source, if only plane waves are incident at the inlet of the device.
 Transmission loss does not involve the radiation impedance inasmuch as it represents the difference between incident acoustic energy and that transmitted into an anechoic environment.
 Being made independent of the terminations, TL finds favor with researchers who are sometimes interested in finding the acoustic transmission behavior of an element or a set of elements in isolation of the terminations.
 But measurement of the incident wave in a standing wave acoustic field requires uses of impedance tube technology, may be quite laborious, unless one makes use of the two-microphone method with modern instrumentation.